Hot Tub Folliculitis Could Likely Be Caused

 Many people enjoy the opportunity to experience the warm and soothing water provided by a hot tub.
 There is a common health issue associated with using one.
-It is known as hot tub rash.
+It is known as hot tub folliculitis or hot tub rash.
 This is the development of small bumps on the skin that are red, itchy and tender.
 The rash can also result in pus-filled blisters around a person's hair follicles.
 They are often found in areas of a person's body that were covered with swimming attire.

-Bacteria Caused – The commonly blamed cause of hot tub rash is a bacteria known as Pseudomonas aeruginosa.
+The commonly blamed cause of hot tub rash is a bacteria known as Pseudomonas aeruginosa.
 This is a very common organism.
 It can be found in soil on plants and in almost all sources of water.
 It is especially common in man made environments.
 This bacteria is considered opportunistic and will attach itself to humans or any other type of creature when possible.
 It is very versatile and can infect any type of damaged human tissue as well as individuals with decreased immunity.
 Though not typically the case it is possible for an entire family to use a hot tub and only one member develop hot tub rash.
 However, in most cases of bacteria caused hot tub rash more than one person will be infected.

 Chemical caused hot tub rash often only affects specific people in family and rarely causes a family wide breakout.
 It is usually one person in the family or family members that have similar skin characteristics that are highly sensitive to chlorine and bromine.
 Doctors commonly prescribe antibiotics and steroids that have no affect on chemical caused hot tub rash since there is not bacteria present.

-Avoiding Hot Tub Rash
+Avoiding Hot Tub Folliculitis

 The water in hot tubs is warmer than what is found in pools.
 This causes the traditional sanitizers utilized to kill germs, such as chlorine, to break down faster.
 When this happens, it creates a situation where the risk of bacteria caused hot tub rash infections can occur.
 There are things people can do to decrease their chances of developing the rash.
 When getting out of the water, it's important people take off their swimsuits.
 They should immediately shower with soap.
 The swimsuits used while in the hot tub should be thoroughly cleaned.

 It is important that the hot tubs water be well maintained.
 If using chlorine or bromine it is very important that the water chemistry is well balanced.
-In the case of chlorine and bromine use, more is not better, since to much chemicals can cause skin rashes in even those people not typically sensitive.
+In the case of chlorine and bromine use, more is not better, since too much chemicals can cause skin rashes in even those people not typically sensitive.
 In fact, chlorine is toxic.
 "When chlorine enters the body as a result of breathing, swallowing, or skin contact, it reacts with water to produce acids.
 The acids are corrosive and damage cells in the body on contact."
 New York Department of Health.
-When using an alternative water treatment product such as Natural Spa or Mineral Spa is important to follow the instruction carefully.
+When using an alternative water treatment product such as Natural Spa or Mineral Spa is important to follow the instructions carefully.
 Though neither Natural Spa nor Mineral Spa will directly cause skin irritation not maintaining the product in your hot tub can allow bacteria to grow.